lowrycito/handbook/pages/study-manual-general-handbook.md

       * 15.2.1.
 Other Religion ClassesSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
     * 15.3.
 Church Schools and Church Educational SystemSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.

-The Work of Salvation and Exaltation
+God’s Work of Salvation and Exaltation

   * Living the Gospel of Jesus Christ